The avant-garde? Experimental fusions? Agitprop theatre? Didn't we move on from all that?

 - Submit a proposal for a So-fi 50:50 box-office split deal.
 These are box office split deals for incoming shows by companies with track record working with social fiction as a generic development of sci-fi.
 Think Black Mirror.

-- Consider submitting a show and be part of the 2016 Camden Fringe Festival for your latest outburst.
+- Have a piece or an idea but don't have the funds for a full run?
+Consider submitting a show and be part of the 2016 Camden Fringe festival for your latest outburst.

 - Are you 18 - 26?
 Have a passion for Theatre?
-Join our membership scheme Vanguard for exclusive classes, seminars & events as well as discounts on all our shows and studio hires.
+Become a Vanguard for exclusive classes, seminars & events as well as discounts on all our shows and studio hires.

 Why are you bothering?